Carma (film)

-Carma - The Movie is a Pakistani film directed by Kashan Admani and written by Fawad Hai.
+Carma - The Movie is a 2022 Pakistani crime-thriller film directed by Kashan Admani (in his directorial debut) and written by Fawad Hai.
 Carma is co-produced by Kashan Admani and Fawad Hai.
 The movie stars Adnan Siddiqui, Zhalay Sarhadi, Naveen Waqar, and Osama Tahir in lead roles.
 The film is inspired by the works of Quentin Tarantino.
 The movie was released on 2 September 2022, after being premiered for the media and film fraternity on 1 September 2022.

 Plot

 A man is kidnapped and held hostage in his car by 3 members of a dangerous gang, led by the vicious psychopath Sasha, played by Zhalay Sarhadi.
 But what appears to be a straightforward kidnapping turns out to be an intricate tale of deception, vengeance and retribution.
 Each progressive scene during the kidnapping is linked with an impactful scene from the past, producing a cohesive story that ends with a series of twists.
 Carma's screenplay covers 50 scenes shot entirely in and around cars.
 The movie's name is a combination of Karma and cars.

 The trailer of the movie was launched in an event in Karachi that was attended by the entire cast of the movie and the media.
 The inspiration of the film is drawn by the works of acclaimed Hollywood director Quentin Tarantino and is based on themes of revenge, murder and betrayal.